LadipoSanni/nkwadoma_fe/README.md

 -paste the secret key you copied to this key:
   KEYCLOAK_CLIENT_SECRET
 - The client-id and realm you created must match the one in your env
+- Also replace the SUPERADMIN_EMAIL to your personal email
 - Still on keycloak, search for realm roles under the realm you created and create the following roles:
   LOANEE
   SPONSOR